Computer Siksha

 Neither applies and the page is white

-Correct Answer: B — The background image overrides bgcolor When both the background (image) and bgcolor (colour) attributes appear in the <body> tag, the background image takes priority and displays on top.
-However, the bgcolor colour shows in areas where the image has transparency or if the image fails to load, making it a useful fallback.
+Correct Answer: B — The background image overrides bgcolor When both the background (image) and bgcolor (colour) attributes appear in the <body> tag, the background image consequently takes priority and displays on top.
+However, the bgcolor colour shows in areas where the image has transparency or if the image fails to load.
 Therefore, always set bgcolor as a backup colour when you also use a background image.

 Anchor Tag